English Proficiency Requirement

 Your success at CALMAT depends upon your ability to communicate in English.
 Advanced listening, speaking, reading, and writing skills are essential to processing large amounts of challenging material under time constraints with full comprehension.
 Such proficiency is greater than that required for everyday living.
 A degree from CALMAT demonstrates that the graduate has achieved the high level of English proficiency necessary for further professional and academic success.

-International students admitted to CALMAT are typically required to take the English Proficiency Assessment (EPA)* administered by CALMAT at the beginning of their first term of study.
 The results of this examination determine whether or not students must take special courses in English.
-However, international students who meet the following conditions are not required to take the EPA:
+However, international students who meet either of the following conditions are not required to take an English proficiency test:

 - Native English speakers from the United Kingdom, Australia, New Zealand, and Canada (except Quebec).

 - Students who hold a degree, higher than an Associate degree, from an accredited university where English is the language of instruction.